 This distorted conception of the self, then, reveals itself as a source of suffering for oneself, as well as the origin of trouble that one can create for others.
 Being relatively new to Vedanta, I find this valuable understanding both helpful and liberating.
 Hinduism uses the word Atman to represent the soul, the true self.
 Vedanta posits that our true selves stand apart from our actions, emotions, and even our thoughts.
 Any event or mental phenomenon in our lives amounts to a mere disturbance, or vritti, in our consciousness.
 This need not negate the existence nor validity of experience; instead, it offers the possibility to detach while retaining a healthy, invested stake in our own lives and those of others.
 That detachment represents the antidote to self-nonrecognition.

 And certainly such detachment requires concentration, commitment, discipline, patience, and determination.
-But it all begins with the understanding much human suffering comes as the result of us allowing our misguided sense of self to warp our lives and our understanding.
+But it all begins with the understanding that much human suffering comes as the result of us allowing our misguided sense of self to warp our lives and our understanding.

 Photo credit: Everton Nobrega, Pexels